Fear grows in Jewish community after 100 bomb threats at Jewish centers

 (CNN)Scary, alarming, disheartening, unprecedented.

-Those are just a few of the adjectives used to describe the recent widespread spate of bomb threats that have targeted Jewish Community Centers and schools in 33 states in the US and two provinces in Canada.
+Those are just a few of the adjectives used to describe the recent widespread spate of bomb threats that have targeted Jewish Community Centers and schools in 33 states in the United States and two provinces in Canada.

+President Donald Trump will use his speech to Congress on Tuesday night to address the issue, an administration official told CNN.

-So far, none have been found to be legitimate.
+So far, none of the threats have been legitimate.
 But the lack of real destruction has not made them any less chaotic or anxiety-inducing.

 "This is the first time in the 60-plus years of our organization we have had a bomb threat called in.
 And now we've had three bomb threats this year," said the CEO of a JCC in the Northeast who wished to remain anonymous for fear of copycats targeting his center.
 "It's alarming."